EternityForest/drayer/README.md

 ##### mod
 ##### prev
 ##### sig
+##### chain
+Which chain the record belongs to (Binary pubkey).
+If this is blank, it is the "primary chain", the actual one being requested.
+However it can also be a "sibling chain", considered "merged" with this chain, to simulate the abilty to have multiple writers for one stream.

 It is acceptable to omit the val key for large files, to only transfer metadata.